Disk-MTH/Advent-calendar/README.md

 the root folder of the project you can find a "python" folder that has been created).

-/!\ : In case of update, if you recompile the python environment, it will overwrite the old one
+/!\ : In case of update, if you resetup the python environment, it will overwrite the old one

 3) Run :